stevenkword/Finely-Tuned-Feeds/readme.txt

 Valid and Well-formed XML for WordPress

-* Acts of filters for 31080
+* Acts on 'the_guid' filter for 31080